roskelld/myblog/_posts/2019-03-30-farewell-inbox-you-will-be-missed.markdown

 * email served people with more than just message correspondence
 * People received a lot of emails and it was causing a notable negative effect their day.

-With an idea about the challenges to solve, Google set about building Inbox an entirely new email client from the ground-up for Web, iOS and Android.
+With an idea on which challenges to solve, Google set about building Inbox, an entirely new email client from the ground-up for Web, iOS and Android.

 ### Material Design